2019 New York Yankees season

-The 2019 New York Yankees season was the 117th season in New York City for the Yankees, and the 119th season overall for the franchise.
-The Yankees play in Yankee Stadium in the city's northern borough of The Bronx, and are led by Aaron Boone on his second season as team manager.
-After a 9–1 victory over the Angels at home on September 19, the Yankees clinched the American League East Division for the first time since the 2012 season.
-They opened the playoffs by defeating and sweeping the Minnesota Twins in the Division Series, but were eliminated in the American League Championship Series by the Houston Astros in six games.
-This marked the first calendar decade since the 1910s that the team failed to make a single World Series appearance.
-In addition, with the Mets losing in the 2015 World Series, the 2010s decade was the first calendar decade since the 1910s that a New York City team failed to win a World Series.
+The 2019 New York Yankees season was the 117th season for the New York Yankees franchise in Major League Baseball.
+The Yankees played in Yankee Stadium in The Bronx, and were managed by Aaron Boone in his second season as manager.

+The Yankees won the American League East for the first time since the 2012 season, clinching the division with a 9–1 win over the Angels at home on September 19.
+In the postseason, they swept the Minnesota Twins in the Division Series, but lost the American League Championship Series to the Houston Astros in six games.

+This marked the first calendar decade since the 1910s in which the team failed to make a single World Series appearance.
+It also was the first calendar decade since the 1910s in which no New York City team won the World Series.

-The Yankees set a new MLB record by homering in 139 of their regular season games, surpassing the previous best held jointly by the 2012 and 2018 Yankees.
-Despite the Yankees competing with the Astros and Dodgers for the best record in baseball the majority of the season, they went 1–4 in their final 5 games, and finished 4 and 3 games behind both teams, respectively.
+The Yankees set a new MLB record by homering in 139 of their regular season games, surpassing the previous record held jointly by the 2012 and 2018 Yankees.
+Through most of the season, the Yankees competed with the Astros and Dodgers for the best record in baseball, but they lost 4 of their final 5 regular season games, finishing 4 and 3 games behind both teams, respectively.